juriansluiman/Soflomo-Purifier/README.md

 ### Configuring HTMLPurifier

 HTMLPurifier use the class `HTMLPurifier_Config` to configure its rules.
 Most configuration rules are based on a key/value pair: `$config->set('HTML.Doctype', 'HTML 4.01 Transitional')`.

+#### Global configuration

-This API is exposed by **Soflomo\Purifier** as an associative array into the ZF2 configuration, so you can customize the default `HTMLPurifier_Config` instance like this:
+The `HTMLPurifier_Config` key/value storege is exposed by **Soflomo\Purifier** as an associative array into the ZF2 configuration, so you can customize the default `HTMLPurifier_Config` instance like this:

 ```php
 return [